mdn/content/files/en-us/web/accessibility/aria/roles/command_role/index.md

 The `command` role defines a widget that performs an action but does not receive input data.

-> **Note:**  The `command` role is an bstract role.
+> **Note:**  The `command` role is an abstract role.
 It is included here for completeness of documentation.
 It should not be used by web authors.

 ## Description